McIntyre-Lab/papers/marroni_2025/README.md

 [**VCFs**](./VCFs): VCF files used to update the *D. melanogaster* reference

+[**bayesian_out**](./bayesian_out): output of the bayesian model.
+The folder also includes a Readme file with explanations on the specific experiment originating them.

 [**design_files**](./design_files): design files to launch pipelines on slurm workload manager

 [**documentation**](./documentation): mix documentation files